evangipson/rime/README.md

 - was [cursed](#undead-face-vision) upon taking a [Pearl of Power](#pearl-of-power) and [Wand of the Warmage](#wand-of-the-warmage) from a tomb in a [verbeeg cave](#verbeeg-cave) outside of [Goodmead](#goodmead)
 - A.B.C.: always be chronoshiftin'
 - Took "the break of eternity" in [session 4](#session-4)
+- In [session 4](#session-4) stole a crystal off the necklace from an unconscious cultist in the castle of [Caer Dineval](#caer-dineval)

 ## Sven
 - cat man
 - ranger
 - very high roller
 - gets downed all the time
+- has a "thing" for cultists

 ## Pillby
 - a gnome who is a furious note-taker
 - interested in magical items and tinkering
 - never hits
+- nobody listens to his badass, totally fool-proof ladder plans

 # Quests
 ## Sepheks Murders